bendotbike/casey.reviews/README.md

 # casey.reviews
-The production code for http://casey.reviews
+The source and production code for http://casey.reviews

 ## Dependancies
 - git